-Setup SeaMonkey Email Client With Google App Password post will show you how to fix and repair your e-mail client when you receive an error message.

-### Prior text Setup SeaMonkey Email Client With Google App Password
+Setup SeaMonkey Email Client With Google App Password

 Step 1 ) The following image shows you the Enter your password message.
-This message is simply letting you know that you need to add the password to allow SeaMonkey e-mail client have access to your Gmail account.
+This message is simply letting you know that you need to add the password to allow SeaMonkey e-mail client to have access to your Gmail account.

-You enter your password and click on OK button.
+Step 1-a ) Enter your password and click on OK button.
 Make sure you also select Use Password Manager to remember this password.

 Note: To find out more about the following error message, click on the following URL support.google.com/accounts/answer/.

-Once you are there you will learn more how to recover from this error message.
+Once you are there you will learn more about how to recover from this error message.
 When you visit the above URL click on the following header How to generate an App password.
 This will show you what to do and where you need to login to generate a 16 character code in yellow.

 Step 3 ) Once you are logged in you will see the following image.
 Here you can check what you currently have and REVOKE any app or device you are no longer using.
 This is very important and it is something that you should do regularly just to keep up to date with all your apps, devices and third party clients.